ann-codes/java-fluff-and-flame/README.md

 - File -> Project Structure -> Project Settings -> Modules, change the language level
 - File -> Settings -> Build, Execution, Deployment -> Compiler -> Java Compiler -> Change to version

+If using SDKman for sdk management, in the command line:

+`sdk list java`
+`sdk use java {version}`

+Ensure it is the correct Java version before running Spring Boot.

 ## Commands:

 ```